FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/tools/FreeTAKUAS.md

 the FTUAS interface is typical of DJI the following is special:

 * As soon you switch to it  the drone will start streaming the camera
-* As soon you switch to it the drone will share his position with the FTS server, that will foward to all the connected clients
+* As soon you switch to it the drone will share his position with the FTS server, that will forward to all the connected clients
-* the "Red Dot" in the middle can be tappped to create a geoObject of type "Unknow" call target and send to all the connected clients
+* the "Red Dot" in the middle can be tapped to create a geoObject of type "Unknown" call target and send to all the connected clients
 * the vertical aim of the "Red Dot" can be changed by moving the gimbal
-* in some model, it's also possible to aim the gimbal independent from the position of the drone by dragging the position on screen
+* in some model, it's also possible to aim the gimbal independently of the position of the drone by dragging the position on screen
 * In the current version, the aim is not perfect so expect some delta

 ## ATAK Interface